Kelowna Snowshoeing Guide: Where to Go & What to Know

 Water & Snacks

-Snowshoeing in Kelowna can be a serious workout—it burns more calories than you might expect!
+Snowshoeing in Kelowna can be a serious workout and it burns more calories than you might expect!
 Staying hydrated and fueled is key to keeping your energy up and making the most of your snowy adventure.

-Be sure to bring plenty of water in an insulated bottle (check out this local company) to prevent it from freezing.
+Bring plenty of water in an insulated bottle (check out this local company) to prevent it from freezing.
 Along with water, pack snacks that are high in protein and healthy fats like jerky, nuts, or trail mix.
-For a little indulgence and an energy boost, toss in some chocolate—it’s a winter trail classic!
+For a little indulgence and an energy boost, toss in some chocolate, it’s a winter trail classic!

 For an extra treat, pack something warm in a thermos like soup, tea, or hot cocoa.
 Trust me, there’s nothing better than sipping on something warm during a trail-side break.